 ‘In another analysis, we compared acupuncture with other physical therapies for osteoarthritis of the knee and found acupuncture to be one of the more clinically effective therapies and, when based on high-quality trial evidence, also cost-effective.
 When all trials were analysed, transcutaneous electrical nerve stimulation was cost-effective.
 We also conducted a large-scale clinical trial of acupuncture or counselling for depression in which we found both interventions to be clinically effective and acupuncture to be cost-effective.
 Counselling was also cost-effective where acupuncture was contraindicated or unavailable’

-The new study from York University recommends acupuncture for many physical and mental health conditions
+The new study from York University recommends acupuncture for some physical and mental health conditions

-This is perhaps the strongest evidence of the effects of acupuncture so far.
+This is perhaps the strongest evidence of the effects of acupuncture to date.
 The study validates acupuncture’s efficacy for pain conditions, showing mechanisms that reduce pain.
 It also shows that acupuncture is effective for many other conditions, including both mental and physical health conditions.
 Showing its cost-effectiveness is also a great thing, as it will allow policy makers to consider acupuncture in the future.

 For more details on how the new study from York University recommends acupuncture, you can read the full study: click here.
 Warning, it is 342 pages long.
 I’ll be doing a more in-depth blog on it in the coming weeks.